Chefs Notes

 Searing

 One final reason why it's important to preheat our pan is for searing.
 When we cook meat, for example, we want a nice even sear on the surface.
 This develops flavour, colour, and texture.
 On top of that, it helps to prevent our meat from sticking to the pan.
-If we start a steak in a cold pan there is a good chance it is going to stick.
-Same with the bbq.
-It is much less likely to happen if our pan was hot when the steak went in.

 There are a couple of instances when it isn't important to preheat our pan.

 When we cook bacon, and we want it crispy, starting in a cold pan and gradually heating it up is the way to go.
 This renders the fat out of the bacon, which the bacon then cooks in and gets very crispy.
-This is also one technique for cooking duck breast.
-Although, duck breast can be started in a hot pan as well.
+This is also one technique for cooking duck breast, although duck breast can be started in a hot pan as well.

 A cold pan can also be used when sweating vegetables.
-To sweat vegetable, we actually want to draw the liquid out of them.
+To sweat vegetables, we actually want to draw the liquid out of them.
 This would be done when making a rice pilaf for example.
 You sweat the vegetables prior to adding the rice in order to draw as much flavour out of them as possible.
 Usually, when sweating vegetables we want to avoid colouring them.

 Finally, when caramelizing onions, starting in a cold pan is the way to go.
 Again, this draws moisture out of the onions, which then aids in the caramelization process.